 How to get Meteora from Thessaloniki

 Thessaloniki is in the north of Meteora, 230 km away from Kalambaka.
 It takes just 2 hours and 30 minutes to travel by bus, train or car.
+Click here to get the best deals renting a car in Greece!

 How to get to Meteora from Thessaloniki by bus